Anonymous Meeting in Networks: Preliminaries

 An important notion used throughout the paper is the {\em memory} of an agent.
 Intuitively, the memory of an agent in a given round is the total information the agent collected since its wake-up, both by navigating in the graph and by exchanging information with other agents met until this round.
 This is formalized as follows.
 The memory of an agent $A$ at the end of some round which is the $t$-th round since its wake-up, is the sequence $(M_0,M_1,\dots ,M_t)$, where $M_0$ is the information of the agent at its start and $M_i$ is the information acquired in round $i$.
 The terms $M_i$ are defined as follows.
 Suppose that in round $i$ the agent $A$ met agents $A_1,\dots ,A_k$ at node $v$ of degree $d$.
 Suppose that agent $A$ entered node $v$ in round $i$ leaving an adjacent node $w$ by port $p$ and entering $v$ by port $q$.
 Suppose that agent $A_j$ entered node $v$ in round $i$ leaving an adjacent node $w_j$ by port $p_j$ and entering $v$ by port $q_j$.
 If some agent did not move in round $i$ then the respective ports are replaced by $-1$.
 The term $M_i$ for agent $A$, called its $i$-th {\em memory box} is defined as the sequence $(d,p,q,\{(p_1,q_1,R_1),\dots, (p_k,q_k,R_k)\})$, where $R_j$ is the memory of the agent $A_j$ at the end of round $i-1$.
 This definition is recursive with respect to global time (unknown to agents), starting at the wake-up of the earliest agent by the adversary.
-Note that if an agent is woken up by the adversary at a node of degree $d$ and no other agents are at this node at this time then $M_0=(d,-1,-1)$ for this agent (at its wake-up the agent sees only the degree of its starting position).
+Note that if an agent is woken up by the adversary at a node of degree $d$ and no other agents are at this node at this time then {$M_0=(d,-1,-1,\emptyset)$} for this agent (at its wake-up the agent sees only the degree of its starting position).
 If an agent is woken up by some other agents, it also learns their memories to date.
 Note also that, since the memory of the agent is the total information it acquired to date, any deterministic algorithm used by agents to navigate (including any deterministic gathering algorithm) may be viewed as a function from the set of all memories into the set of integers greater or equal to $-1$ telling the agent to take a given port $p$ (or stay idle, in which case the output is $-1$), if it has a given memory.
-For a memory $\cM=(M_0,M_1,\dots ,M_t)$ and for $k\leq t$ we denote $Pref_k(\cM)=(M_0,M_1,\dots ,M_k)$.
+It should be noted that memories of agents may often be (at least) exponential in the size of the graph in which they navigate.